OpenEvalProject/evals/manuscripts/elife-32572/v2/manuscript.md

 ## Abstract

-10.7554/eLife.32572.001 Cytochrome c oxidase of the mitochondrial oxidative phosphorylation system reduces molecular oxygen with redox equivalent-derived electrons.
+Cytochrome c oxidase of the mitochondrial oxidative phosphorylation system reduces molecular oxygen with redox equivalent-derived electrons.
 The conserved mitochondrial-encoded COX1- and COX2-subunits are the heme- and copper-center containing core subunits that catalyze water formation.
 COX1 and COX2 initially follow independent biogenesis pathways creating assembly modules with subunit-specific, chaperone-like assembly factors that assist in redox centers formation.
 Here, we find that COX16, a protein required for cytochrome c oxidase assembly, interacts specifically with newly synthesized COX2 and its copper center-forming metallochaperones SCO1, SCO2, and COA6.
 The recruitment of SCO1 to the COX2-module is COX16- dependent and patient-mimicking mutations in SCO1 affect interaction with COX16.
-These findings implicate COX16 in Cu A -site formation.
+These findings implicate COX16 in CuA-site formation.
 Surprisingly, COX16 is also found in COX1-containing assembly intermediates and COX2 recruitment to COX1.
 We conclude that COX16 participates in merging the COX1 and COX2 assembly lines.

 ## Introduction